 The Final Word

-Rather than become discouraged by your inability to purchase a traditional “homestead”, do what you can with what you do have.
+Rather than becoming discouraged by your inability to purchase a traditional “homestead”, do what you can with what you do have.
 Whether that is an urban apartment, a rented barn in the countryside, or a seaside cottage of the type I live in, homesteading is a state of mind and a willingness to think outside the box.

 One other point.
 As we begin to add skills to our arsenal of preps, think about becoming a homesteader in mind if not in property.
 Practice being perseverant and couple that with extreme resourcefulness.